xvik/guice-persist-orient/README.md

 List<Model> parametersPaged(String name, String nick, @FirstResult int start, @MaxResults int max)
 ```

-You can use Number (Long, Integer.. other number derivatives too.. but don't see much sense), long and int for start/max values.
+You can use Long, Integer, long and int for start/max values.
 First result is used as orient `SKIP` declaration (you can think of it as first result, counting from 0)

 For function call only `@MaxResults` may be used.